Have you only got 3 days in Prague? That’s great! Check out my 3 day Prague itinerary packed full of the best things to see & do in the city!

 I love Baroque and Gothic architecture, and Prague has that in abundance.
 Add in pastel colours and a ton of things to do, and it’s basically tailor-made for a weekend away.

-From Prague Castle to Wenceslas Square, there is so much to do in 3 days in Prague.
-So, if you’re heading to the capital of the Czech Republic for a city break, this is what to do in Prague in 3 days – I hope you find my itinerary useful!
+From Prague Castle to Wenceslas Square, there is so much to see and do with just 3 days in Prague.
+So, if you’re heading to the capital of the Czech Republic for a city break, this is what to do in Prague for 3 days – I really hope you find my itinerary useful!

 Travelling to Prague city centre from the airport